 If your service provider doesn't address your complaint to your satisfaction, and you believe that your service provider's traffic management practices are not compliant with the CRTC's policies, you can submit a complaint to the CRTC.
 Before doing this, make sure that you know your rights and Information you should include in your ITMP complaint to the CRTC.

 All findings of non-compliance will be published on our with the service provider's name and the nature of the complaint.
 Every three months, the Commission will publish a summary of the number and types of complaints it has received on its website, including the number of active and resolved complaints.

 If you have a complaint about your Internet service, contact your service provider directly.

-If you’re not satisfied with your Internet service provider’s response, check the Commissioner for Complaints for Telecommunications Services (CCTS) website to see if your service provider is a member.
-If so, contact the CCTS with your complaint.The CCTS is an independent agency that helps resolve consumer complaints about your telecommunications service.
+If you're not satisfied with your Internet service provider's response, you may contact the Commissioner for Complaints for Telecommunications Services (CCTS).The CCTS is an independent agency that helps resolve consumer complaints about your telecommunications service.
 Contact them at: